Patient information: Risks and benefits of alcohol (Beyond the Basics)

 Overview of substance misuse in pregnant women

-Screening for unhealthy use of alcohol and other drugs
+Screening for unhealthy use of alcohol and other drugs in primary care

 The following organizations also provide reliable health information.